-Shaun S. Nichols is College Fellow in History at Harvard University, where his research and teaching center on the history of capitalism, immigration, and labor in the United States and the world.
+Shaun S. Nichols is an Assistant Professor of History at Boise State University, where his research and teaching center on the history of capitalism, immigration, and labor in the United States and the world.
 His current book project, Crisis Capital: Industrial Massachusetts and the Making of Global Capitalism, 1813-Present (abstract), explores the ways in which Massachusetts business, labor, and government leaders sought to manipulate the global geographies of migrant labor and mobile capital to continually rebuild the state's economy in the face of recurrent economic crisis.
 Ultimately, it argues that while these practices of leveraging crisis, pro-growth state policy, and the lure of cheap labor into renewed economic growth catalyzed important bursts of growth and re-accumulation, these short-term tactics of "crisis capital" re-industrialization also unintentionally helped undermine these areas' long-term prosperity, actuating an ever-worsening cycle of economic calamity that has subsequently been reproduced in numerous global economies.

 Nichols received his Ph.D. from Harvard University in 2016, where he worked with Sven Beckert, Lizabeth Cohen, and James Kloppenberg.
 He received his B.A. in 2010 from Western Washington University in Bellingham, where he worked with Chris Friday, A. Ricardo Lopez, George Mariz, and Johann Neem.